Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

 ## EVM to Ever Transfer Mechanics Overview

-1. The user must deposit the desired amount of the target token that is going to be transferred to the Everscale in a contract named `MultiVaultFacetDeposit` which is in the origin EVM network.
+1. The user must deposit the desired amount of the target token that is going to be transferred to the Everscale in a contract named `MultiVault` which is in the origin EVM network.

 2. Through the previous operation, two events will be emitted which one of them is always `Deposit` and another one depended on the situation is either `AlienTransfer` or `NativeTransfer` {see [concepts.md : alien ERC-20 token approve ](./concepts.md#approving-alien-erc-20-tokens)}.
 3. Once the depositing the target token to MultiVault is done, it's time for deploying an event Contract on the Everscale network in order to relayers confirm the deposit in evm network and releasing if ever native token and minting if alien token: